 The term ‘minor’ is not defined in the Act and the Regulations.
 It is therefore advisable for a carrier to first seek advice from the Department and the Commission whether its proposed increase of capacity would be considered ‘minor, temporary and seasonal’.

 In general, the Commission’s intention is to see that allocated capacity is fully utilised.

 The Commission uses the detailed commitments set out in its service charter as the framework for assessing its service performance.
 The specific undertakings in the service charter encompass both the ways in which the Commission engages with interested parties and how it makes its decisions.
 This framework provides the basis for an objective assessment of the Commission’s performance.

-Again this year, clients were invited to assess the Commission's performance by completing an electronic questionnaire.
-The questions allow respondents to evaluate how well the Commission performed against each of the specific undertakings set out in the charter.
+As in prior years, stakeholders were invited to assess the Commission’s performance by completing an online questionnaire that allows respondents to evaluate how well the Commission performed against each undertaking in the charter.
 Questionnaire responses may be made anonymously, although some of those responding chose to disclose their identity.
-The Commission very much appreciates the effort made by respondents to provide their views on the Commission's performance.
+The Commission appreciates the detailed responses, offering views on the Commission’s performance.

-Each year, respondent scores against each criterion are aggregated and averaged.
-For 2016–17, the Commission's over-all performance was rated above average, which indicates that stakeholders continue to rate the Commission's performance favourably.
+Respondent scores against each criterion are aggregated and averaged.
+For 2018–19, the Commission’s over-all performance was rated above average, which indicates that stakeholders continue to rate the Commission’s performance favourably.

 The following charts summarise the feedback from stakeholders of the Commission’s service performance during the year: